Harlequin rabbit

-The Harlequin is a colourful breed of rabbit originating from France.
+The Harlequin is a colourful breed of domestic rabbit originating from France.
 It is a breed based around the coloration and markings, rather than fur and body type.
 The ideal weight of a standard Harlequin is 6.5-9.5 lb (2–3 kg), with bucks (males) weighing 6.5-9 lb, and does (females) weighing 7-9.5 lb.

 Description

 The traditional Harlequin is part black or some other colour (no silvering) and part white or orange (the brighter the better).
 It should have an even mix of both colours and ideally have a half-and-half colouration on the head.
 The orange color is known as Japanese.
 Their colouration (not the name of the breed) may also be called magpie where the second colour is white rather than orange.
 The recognized Japanese colours are: